-- Automatically Importing Resources, on page 2-3 - Manually Importing Multiple Resources, on page 2-6 - Manually Importing a Single Resource, on page 2-11 - Deleting a Resource from the Tree, on page 2-22 - Enabling/Disabling Resource Monitoring, on page 2-29
+- Automatically Importing Resources, on page 2-3 - Manually Importing Multiple Resources, on page 2-6 - Manually Importing a Single Resource, on page 2-10 mportant According to the embedded management controller firmware version of imported hardware resources, you may need to perform a management controller reset to synchronize with the iCare Console to ensure that alert transmission functions correctly.

 For a graphical description of Resource tree features, see Figure 1-4.
-Resource tree, on page 1-7.
+Resource tree, on page 1-8.